-“Can you come into my bed for a second?”
-Cayde says, “Or Mommy.
+“Can you come into my bed for a second, Daddy?”
+Cayde asks, “Or Mommy.
 I want to talk about Grandma Carole.”

-Still, I was there when Carole passed; I at least knew her and Cayden is bothered because he didn’t.
+I was there when Carole passed.
+I at least knew her and Cayden’s bothered because he didn’t.

-“What I want, Daddy,” and he pauses, “Wherever Grandma Carole lives is I hope she eats something with sprinkles, like magic sprinkles, and that she winds up standing alive on top of her grave.”
+“What I want, Daddy,” and he pauses, “Wherever Grandma Carole lives, I hope she eats something with sprinkles, like magic sprinkles, and that she winds up standing alive on top of her grave.”
 He pauses again.